 The next day, Hurricane Katrina picked up where it left off, moving westward toward Louisiana on a path of annihilation.

-By the time Katrina had blown itself out, the hurricane had destroyed $108 billion in property, cost 1,833 people their lives, and left 80% of New Orleans underwater.
+By the time Katrina had blown itself out, the hurricane had destroyed $108 billion in property, much of this unrecoverable because of no insurance, or lack of insurance cover.
+The hurricane had also cost 1,833 people their lives, and left 80% of New Orleans underwater.
 Katrina swamped beachfront property in Mississippi, leaving its watery legacy of loss as far inland as 12 miles from the shore.

 Any way you look at it, Katrina was the costliest natural disaster in the history of the United States.